mumulll17/cs1380/non-distribution/README.md

 *Performance*: The throughput of various subsystems is described in the `"throughput"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

 Just to add on the performance, the throughput is for unit per second.
 I tested it with one file called test_throughput.
 This single file run the whole pipeline on 10 urls in total.
+Local result is as following.
 For crawl, it took 7.705 seconds to crawl 10 urls.
 For index, it took 31.739 seoconds to index 10 urls.
 For queryI query 9 sets of terms in 2.697 seconds.
-The only slower element is the index, and it makes sense because when the global_index gets larger, it takes more time to merge.
+On the cloud, it took 8.023 second to crawl 10 urls, 6.12 seconds to index 10 urls, and 3 seconds to query 9 sets of terms.

 ## Wild Guess